AI Academy

 An entrepreneur who once might have spent years learning how to run a business now has access to on-demand intelligence.
 AI systems can perform market research, analyze financial reports, help develop pricing models, draft marketing campaigns, and even help strategize to build a professional services firm.

-As a partner of KEEN—the Kern Entrepreneurial Engineering Network—we adopt a definition of the Entrepreneurial Mindset as a set of attitudes, habits, and behaviors conducive to problem-solving, innovation, and value creation, especially in engineering contexts.
+As a KEEN partner, we adopt a definition of the entrepreneurial mindset as a set of attitudes, habits, and behaviors conducive to problem-solving, innovation, and value creation, especially in engineering contexts.

 Skills most critical for staying ahead of the AI curve include curiosity, imagination, critical thinking, the ability to work well with AI, and intrinsic motivation.
 These are essentially the ingredients of an entrepreneurial mindset, augmented with AI literacy.